-- Colostrum – the first milk produced by the breasts which is a thick yellow consistency (1-2 days).
+1. Colostrum – the first milk produced by the breasts which has a thick yellow consistency (1-2 days).
 Colostrum boosts the baby’s immune system for protection at a vulnerable time.
-It is very nourishing for your child, while being concentrated so the baby’s kidneys don’t become overloaded.
-It assists your baby to pass meconium (blackish-green bowel motion the baby first passes).
+It is very nourishing for your child, and is concentrated so your baby’s kidneys don’t become overloaded.
+It helps your baby to pass meconium (blackish-green bowel motion the baby first passes).

-- Foremilk – is pearly milk with a bluish tinge.
-It is milk the baby receives at the beginning of the feed.
+2. Foremilk – is pearly milk with a bluish tinge.
+It is milk the baby receives at the beginning of each feed.
 This milk is higher in water and lower in fat and has the role of quenching the child’s thirst.

-- Hindmilk – milk high in fat and calories that follows the foremilk as the feed continues.
+3. Hindmilk – is milk high in fat and calories.
+It follows the foremilk as the feed continues.
 It is creamy and satisfies hunger.
-Let your baby set the pace of feeding to ensure they receive the appropriate proportion of both foremilk and hindmilk.
+Let your baby set the pace of feeding to make sure they receive the appropriate amount of both foremilk and hindmilk.

 The steps of breastfeeding

-- Find a position that is most comfortable for you (eg. in bed or on a chair) with your back, arms and feet supported.
+1. Find a position that is most comfortable for you (eg. in bed or on a chair).
+Keep your back, arms and feet supported.

-- Place your baby in a comfortable position so that your baby’s head and shoulders are supported on your forearm, the baby’s hips, stomach and chest are against your body (ie. you should be chest to chest) and the baby’s lower arm is tucked around the back.
+3. Support your baby’s head and shoulders in a comfortable position.
+For example, have your baby’s head and shoulders on your forearm, your baby’s hips, stomach and chest against your body (e.g. you should be chest to chest) and tuck your baby’s lower arm around your side.
 Your baby should be at breast level.
 You can use a pillow to bring your baby to this level.

-- Touch your nipple on the baby’s cheek to initiate the rooting reflex and then bring your baby towards your breast so your nipple gently touches his mouth.
-This should cause your baby to open their mouth wide, and you can then quickly bring your baby onto the breast (ensure you bring the baby to your breast, not your breast to the baby).
+4. Touch your nipple on your baby’s cheek to initiate the rooting reflex and then bring your baby towards your breast so your nipple touches his mouth.
+This should cause your baby to open their mouth wide, and you can then bring your baby onto the breast.
+Bring your baby to your breast, not your breast to the baby.

-- If you feel the baby is not well attached, simply break the suction by placing a clean finger in the corner of the baby’s mouth (between the gums) and then retry.
+6. If you feel that your baby is not well attached, break the suction by placing a clean finger in the corner of your baby’s mouth (between the gums) and try again.

-Your baby should be fed on demand, ie, whenever they are hungry.
+Feed your baby on demand, e.g., whenever they are hungry.
 For new babies, this is usually about 8 times per day (day and night).

-There are Lactation Consultants/Nurses that can offer advice and support, check at your nearest Local Hospital.
+There are Lactation Consultants/Nurses who can give you advice and support.
+Check with your nearest Local Hospital or Child Health Centre.

-In the first few days nipples are more sensitive so sore nipples are common.
-It can also be due to incorrect attachment or positioning of the baby.
-The following may help sore nipples:
+In the first few days after birth, nipples are more sensitive, so sore nipples are common.
+It can also be due to incorrect attachment or positioning of your baby.
+To help sore nipples:

-- Remove baby from the breast if necessary for a break.
+Take baby off the breast if necessary for a break.

-- Smear hindmilk on the nipple after breastfeeding and let it air dry (keep dry by frequently changing nursing pads).
+Wipe hindmilk on the nipple after breastfeeding and let it air dry (keep your nipples dry by changing nursing pads often).
 The use of breast shields may prevent clothes rubbing.

-If pain persists or you think you need help with attachment, seek advice from a Lactation Consultant, Child and Family Health Nurse or your GP.
+If pain continues or you think you need help with attachment, ask for advice from a Lactation Consultant, Child and Family Health Nurse or your GP.

-It is common for mothers to cease breastfeeding due to the perception their baby is not getting enough milk.
-The majority of times this is not the case.
-Babies naturally feed more frequently if they require more milk due to a period of rapid growth.
-If your young baby has 6-8 wet cloth nappies or 5-6 wet disposables per day and 2 or more soft bowel movements, (or a bit less in an older baby), is gaining weight, has good skin colour and muscle tone and is alert and not wanting to feed constantly, it is likely you have enough milk.
+It is common for mothers to think that their baby is not getting enough milk and to then stop breastfeeding.
+Most of the time this is not the case.
+Babies will feed more often if they need more milk e.g. in a period of rapid growth.
+If your young baby has 6-8 wet cloth nappies or 5-6 wet disposables per day and 2 or more soft bowel movements, (or a bit less in an older baby), is gaining weight, has good skin colour and muscle tone and is alert and not wanting to feed constantly, you probably have enough milk.

 If your supply is low:

-- Increase your supply by breastfeeding more frequently than usual (maybe also express between feeds) and let your baby decide how much they want.
+Increase your supply by breastfeeding more often than usual (maybe also express between feeds) and let your baby decide how much they want.

-- Look after yourself with enough rest, good nutrition and adequate fluid intake.
+Look after yourself with enough rest, good nutrition and plenty of fluids.

-Signs of blocked ducts may be an engorged or lumpy area on the breast, soreness and redness.
-Start the following treatment immediately if you have blocked ducts:
+Signs of blocked ducts include an engorged or lumpy area on the breast, soreness and redness.
+If you have blocked ducts:

-- Rest as much as you can while continuing to feed frequently.
+Rest as much as you can and keep feeding your baby.
 Hand express between feeds if necessary.

-- If not cleared within 12 hours, you have a fever or are unwell, seek advice from a Lactation Consultant, Child and Family Health Nurse or your GP.
+If not cleared within 12 hours, you have a fever or are unwell, ask for advice from a Lactation Consultant, Child and Family Health Nurse or your GP.

 Sore nipples untreated can lead to cracked nipples.
 If you have cracked nipples:

-- Try to identify the cause so it can be eliminated and healing can occur.
-Incorrect positioning and attachment or the incorrect use of breast pumps is usually the cause.
+Try to identify the cause so it can be eliminated and your nipples can heal.
+The usual cause is poor positioning, attachment or the incorrect use of a breast pump.

-- If too sore to continue feeding, temporarily express breast milk for the baby via hand (usually 12-24 hours) and then gradually start feeding again when possible.
-You can feed this milk to the baby via an open cup, spoon or bottle.
+If your nipples are too sore to breastfeed, express breast milk by hand for 12-24 hours and then gradually start feeding again when it is possible.
+You can feed your baby your expressed milk via an open cup, spoon or bottle.

-- Seek medical advice from a Lactation Consultant, Child and Family Health Nurse or your GP if healing is not occurring.
+Seek medical advice from a Lactation Consultant, Child and Family Health Nurse or your GP if your nipples are not healing.